 It is recognized that the unique expertise required on certain specialized work groups may cause some deviation from these guidelines.

-It is the responsibility of each Standing Committee Chairman to select and appoint Subcommittee Chairmen.
-As an example, the Operations Committee (OC) Chairman selects the chairmen of the subcommittees that report to OC and the Planning Coordination Committee (PCC) Chairman selects the chairmen of the subcommittees that report to PCC.
-Similarly, it is the responsibility of each Subcommittee Chairman to select and appoint Work Group and Task Force Chairmen for those groups that report to the subcommittee.
-Chairmen of subcommittees, work groups, and task forces are not determined by the members of these groups or by an election process.
+It is the responsibility of each Standing Committee Chair to select and appoint Subcommittee Chairs.
+As an example, the Operations Committee (OC) Chair selects the Chairs of the subcommittees that report to OC.
+Similarly, it is the responsibility of each Subcommittee Chair to select and appoint Work Group and Task Force Chairs for those groups that report to the subcommittee.
+Chairs of subcommittees, work groups, and task forces are not determined by the members of these groups or by an election process.

 III.
 Administration of Membership Guidelines -

-Application of the membership guidelines within a group, (subcommittee, work group, task force, etc.) is the responsibility of the group's Chairman; and under certain conditions, coordination with the group's standing Committee Chairman and others may be required as outlined below:
+Application of the membership guidelines within a group, (subcommittee, work group, task force, etc.) is the responsibility of the group's Chair; and under certain conditions, coordination with the group's standing Committee Chair and others may be required as outlined below:

-If a prospective new member of a group does not meet the above membership guidelines, the group's Chairman should inform the Standing Committee Chairman that the appointment would not be in accordance with the Membership guidelines and provide the appropriate supporting information.
-The Standing Committee Chairman should then review the matter with the Standing Committee representative or the Council representative of the organization requesting membership on the group, and the Council Chairman if deemed appropriate, prior to reaching a decision regarding membership.
+If a prospective new member of a group does not meet the above membership guidelines, the group's Chair should inform the Standing Committee Chair that the appointment would not be in accordance with the Membership guidelines and provide the appropriate supporting information.
+The Standing Committee Chair should then review the matter with the Standing Committee representative or the Council representative of the organization requesting membership on the group, and the Council Chair if deemed appropriate, prior to reaching a decision regarding membership.

 Organizations may not automatically replace one representative with another.
-If an existing representative must leave the group, replacement of the representative is the responsibility of the Chairman.
+If an existing representative must leave the group, replacement of the representative is the responsibility of the Chair.
 Such circumstances may warrant the selection of a representative from a different Member System.

-The incoming Chairman should consider assessing the group's membership to determine if changes are warranted.
+The incoming Chair should consider assessing the group's membership to determine if changes are warranted.
 Individual members of the group should not view their membership as a permanent position.
 Qualified individuals from other Member Systems desiring representation on the group should be provided a reasonable opportunity for membership as membership vacancies occur.
-A request for membership should be submitted in writing by the individual's Standing Committee (PCC, OC, etc.) representative to the Chairman of the group on which membership is requested.
+A request for membership should be submitted in writing by the individual's Standing Committee (PCC, OC, or WMIC) representative to the Chair of the group on which membership is requested.
 The request should include a description of the individual's qualifications for membership on the group.
 The term of membership should not be less than two years unless membership requirements are not being satisfied.
-If an individual has been a member of the group for more than five years or is not meeting the membership requirements, the Chairman should consider the need for a change in representation.
-If a change in representation is desirable, the Chairman should discuss the matter with the individual's Council representative or Standing Committee representative to determine the alternatives available before taking further action.
+If an individual has been a member of the group for more than five years or is not meeting the membership requirements, the Chair should consider the need for a change in representation.
+If a change in representation is desirable, the Chair should discuss the matter with the individual's Council representative or Standing Committee representative to determine the alternatives available before taking further action.

-Guest attendance by WSCC Member System personnel at group meetings is at the discretion of the group's Chairman.
-Attendance by representatives from non-WSCC Member Systems is not permitted unless prior authorization has been received from the Subcommittee Chairman and Standing Committee Chairman.
-Policy questions regarding attendance by non-WSCC members should be referred to the WSCC Executive Director.
+Guest attendance by WSCC Member System personnel at group meetings is at the discretion of the group's Chair.
+The Chair may invite guests from time to time to broaden the perspective of the group while carrying out specific assignments.
+While guests are encouraged to participate in the discussion, decisions are the responsibility of the group members.

-The individual appointed to provide liaison between two or more groups is subject to the approval of the groups' Chairmen.
+The individual appointed to provide liaison between two or more groups is subject to the approval of the groups' Chairs.

-Approved by Planning Coordination Committee July 30, 1991
+Approved by Planning Coordination Committee

-Approved by Operations Committee June 13, 1991
+Approved by Operations Committee

+Approved by Western Market Interface Committee

-Approved by WSCC Board of Trustees August 13, 1991
+Approved by WSCC Board of Trustees